 Alphabet, the parent company of Google, may be the last company you’d expect to see on a list of the top autonomous vehicles stocks to buy in 2021.
 The company’s claim to fame is a search engine, after all.

 Again, Alphabet isn’t a one-trick pony.
-When you invest in the company, you’ll be gaining exposure to a robotic ridesharing service, which is exciting, but you’ll also be gaining exposure to a tech company that has proven its dominance in search and advertising — two lucrative and highly competitive industries that require constant innovation.
+When you invest in the company, you’ll be gaining exposure to a robotic taxi service, which is exciting, but you’ll also be gaining exposure to a tech company that has proven its dominance in search and advertising — two lucrative and highly competitive industries that require constant innovation.

 All told, Alphabet is an alpha bet!